What is a School Site Council?

 Our SSC consists of ten members: the principal, three teachers, one classified employee, and five parents.
 Parents are elected to the SSC by parent voters.
 Ideally, the elected parents will represent the various segments of the school population (i.e., GATE, RSP, English Language Learner, etc.).

-You may review the current school year’s meeting minutes and bylaws at the school office.
+The current school year’s meeting minutes and bylaws are available in the school office.